The turkey on top of the crate

 The staff of The Saturday Evening Post is pleased to announce the winner of the Nov/Dec Limerick Laughs Contest: Gayla Baggett of Hendersonville, Tennessee!
-For her poem describing the picture to the left, Gayla wins $100—and our gratitude for a job well done.
+For her poem describing the picture to the left, Gayla wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our Mar/Apr issue, you can submit your limerick via the entry form here.

 Of course, Gayla’s limerick wasn’t the only one that tickled our fancy!
 Here are a few of our favorite runners-up, in no particular order: